Excelsior-Technologies-Community/PHP_Laravel12_Google_Map_Using_Lat_Long/README.md

 Google verifies requests come from allowed websites.

-Prevents misuse and quota overflows.
+Prevents misuse and quota overflow.

 Steps to get the key: